tdowrick/ScouseTom/Results_TO_DO_ADD_MAYOS__.md

 Ask mayo for best results with new ST system

 ##System Characterisation
 Resistor phantom measurements were carried out in order to assess the noise and drift characteristics of the system.
-The 32 channel cardiff phantom, \cite{griffiths1995cole}, configured to a purely resistive load.
-Data was collected over **x** hours, with current injected at 2 kHz injection and 100 $\micro$ A, similar to that used during recordings on the human scalp.
-With average signal amplitude of **zzmV**, the mean noise value was **xx%/yymV** and drift was **xx%/yymV** over the entire period.
+The 32 channel Cardiff phantom \cite{griffiths1995cole} was used, configured to a purely resistive load.
+Data was collected over four hours, with current injected at 2 kHz and 100 $\micro$ A, for 100 ms per measurement, similar to that used during recordings on the human scalp.
+The resulting average signal amplitude across 122 measurement combinations and 4235 repeats was 2.66 mV $\pm$ .24 mV standard deviation.
+The noise was considered across three time intervals: 100 repeats (approximately five minutes) representing a typical short term measurement, and one and four hours.
+These longer recordings replicate the use of the system both in Triggered mode, as well as long term monitoring applications \cite{fu2014use} \cite{some lung one}

+the mean noise value was **xx%/yymV** and drift was **xx%/yymV** over the entire period.
 The frequency response was measured over the range 1Hz-20kHz (**x** cycles at each frequency), with a current of **xxmA**.
 With a purely resistive test object, no change in voltage should be seen.
 The variation over the frequency range was **xxmV/yy%**.

 ###Figures